JennysJam/blog/content/blog/learnc.md

 - libm, which implements several math functions
 - libdl, which implements functions for working with dynamic libraries

+### Header only libraries

+Header only libraries are more of a concept in the C++ world, but do seem some usage in C. Because of the complexity of build systems and wide range of practices, sometimes developers take advantage of the way `inline` allows for multiple definitions in a project to provide both the prototypes and implementations in a header file, which means that once you have the downloaded somewhere on the system you have no additional work to build it with aside from `#include <headeronly.h>`.

 ## C Build Systems